johnfairh/RubyGateway/README.md

 back into Swift types.

 This project is [young](TODO.md): biggest missing features right now are collection types and calling Swift code from Ruby.
+The eventual goal is to allow implementation of Ruby classes in Swift to enable Ruby as a sandboxed DSL/scripting language for Swift applications.

+See [CRuby](https://github.com/johnfairh/CRuby) if you are looking for a low-level Ruby C API wrapper.

 ## Examples

 A couple of examples:

-### Service invocation
+### Services

 [Rouge](https://github.com/jneen/rouge) is a code highlighter.
 In Ruby:
 ```ruby